 TOTAL COST: My only cost here was for the fabric, which was about $10 in total.

 I’ve already used Hollywood pattern 1117 before to make the skirt with the arched front waist (see the finished skirt here).
 I am incredibly pleased with the finished skirt, and found its sizing and fit to be right on for me, needing little or no adjustments beyond a slight grading up in size.
 This was a good sign.
-There are many vintage original patterns (between the 1920’s and 1940’s) that I find seem to run small in the sizing.
+There are many vintage original patterns (between the 1920’s and 1940’s) that I find seem to run wonky in the sizing.
 Not all of them, mind you… but I’m getting to a point where I can surmise which pattern brands have predictable sizing (I’ll save this discussion for some other time unless you want to ask me for my opinion).
 However, when it comes to a pattern that has separates, once I sew up one piece from a pattern, such as a skirt, and find that I like the fit, then I feel quite safe to make the other pieces, such as a blouse and/or jacket.
 The situation just mentioned with vintage “separates” patterns is what led me to making my 1941 military wool suit set (post here) as well as this 1943 “Little Blouse on the Prairie”.
 I’m beginning to really like the old Hollywood patterns now that I’ve made a set from #1117.

 This really a sweet twist on a basic 1940’s blouse design.
 It has simple sleeves with slightly gathered shoulder tops, and the conventional 40’s tucks that end at the waistline for a bloused effect.
 There is also the classic wrap-over the-shoulder seams which end at high chest at the collarbone.
 The tops of the front bodice are gathered, not pleated as some blouses, into the wrap-over shoulder seam.
 I added some extra length to the bottom, as is my norm, to make blouses easier to stay tucked into a skirt or trousers.

 It’s amazing how such a little addition as strips of ruffles change the look completely.
-This was almost the most tiny gathering I’ve done in a while.
+This was the tiniest gathering I’ve done in a while.
 I was tempted to get out and use my giant monster-looking ruffle attachment on one of my old sewing machines, but as I needed the strip to be a particular length, I thought better of it.
 There are two very long strips for the neck that get sewn together at the center back of the neck and taper at the ends, while the sleeve ruffles are two long strips that get sewn into a circle.
 As per instructions, the strips for the ruffles are single layer, and cut on straight grain, with the outer edge receiving a narrow ¼ inch hem.
 I wish I had done a double layered bias ruffle instead, just because I’m not sure if I like the wrong side of the fabric showing, although my blouse turned out just fine the way it is.

 All I know is it sure was a challenge to get all that ruffle gathered onto the edges.
 I enjoyed it, though.
 My hubby was intimidated when he saw the neckline chock full of straight pins to keep the ruffle down for sewing – I’m talking about a whole box’s worth of about 200 pins.
 If I had put it on then… Ouch!
 Firstly, I sewed the ruffle down to the neckline and sleeve edges first to keep everything in place and take out all those pins.
 Then I sewed down the bias tape over the ruffle so the raw edges insides would be covered when the ruffle gets turned straight out.
 All this bulk and layers of fabric was a challenge for my Singer, and I should have used the Brother machine’s heavy duty setting.
 If you are doing this pattern, or something similar in the way of ruffled edges out of a heavier material, if might be a good idea to use a machine or setting that can tolerate substantial thickness…don’t break your most important tool for creating with fabric!